A geometric and generating function approach to plethysm: Introduction

+is just a power of $z$, up to a sign.
+In Corollary~\ref{cor:hooks} we establish this phenomenon for a larger family of partitions which includes also hooks, rectangular partitions, and when $w$ is even, partitions of $w$ with empty $(w/2)$-core.

-They were shown to be rational functions by Mulmuley~\cite{GCT6}, who conjectured that they are Ehrhart series of (unions of) closed polytopes.
-Kahle and Michałek~\cite{KahleMichalek18} showed the conjecture is false, since it would violate Ehrhart reciprocity for closed polytopes.
-We remark in Section~\ref{sec:KM} that a weakening of Mulmuley's conjecture is still open.
-Our proof of rationality of $A_\mu(z,q)$ extends Mulmuley's result, and our Conjecture~\ref{conj:Ehr} follows his philosophy. \item We give a set of recurrences that completely describe $\SL_2$-plethysm coefficients (see Section~\ref{ss:recursion}).
-The results obtained generalize the enumerative results obtained in \cite{OSSZ.2024} and \cite{GutCrystals}.
-In these papers, we obtained recursions satisfied by some $\SL_2$-plethysm coefficients and combinatorial interpretations for the case $\mu = (3)$ and $\mu=(4)$, by finding symmetric chain decompositions of the Young lattice. \item We also introduce a related generating function for $\GL_n$-plethysm coefficients and show that it is rational.
-This implies that the $\GL_n$-plethysm coefficients satisfy linear recursions. \end{enumerate}
+\item We give a set of recurrences that completely describe $\SL_2$-plethysm coefficients (see Section~\ref{ss:recursion}).
+These results generalize our previous enumerative results obtained in \cite{OSSZ.2024} and \cite{GutCrystals}.
+In these papers, we obtained recursions satisfied by some $\SL_2$-plethysm coefficients and combinatorial interpretations for the case $\mu = (3)$ and $\mu=(4)$ by finding symmetric chain decompositions of the Young lattice.

 Note that for $\mu=(w)$, the coefficients $a_{\mu[h]}^{[k]}$ are also certain Kronecker coefficients~\cite{PakPanova.2013,Panova.2023}.
-A combinatorial interpretation for the $\SL_2$-plethysm coefficients is given in~\cite{PakPanovaSwanson.2025} in terms of computational trees, by detailed analysis of a generalization of the KOH formula \cite{OHara,Zeilberger.1989,GOS}.
+A combinatorial interpretation for the $\SL_2$-plethysm coefficients is given in~\cite{PakPanovaSwanson.2025} in terms of computational trees, by a detailed analysis of a generalization of the KOH formula \cite{OHara,Zeilberger.1989,GOS}, which is different from the approach and results in this paper.

+\item We outline a new computational approach towards the Foulkes conjecture.
+This conjecture states that if $a>b$ then $\langle s_a[s_b] - s_b[s_a], s_\lambda\rangle\geqslant 0$ for all partitions $\lambda$ of $ab$.
+It is known to hold for $b\leqslant 5$ \cite{CIM}.
+For each fixed $b$, we reduce the problem to a finite computation; a proof of the conjecture for $b=3$ is included in Appendix~\ref{appendix.B}.
+The main obstacle to push this result further is the speed of existing algorithms to express a rational function as a sum of positive rational functions. \end{enumerate}